EDUCATOR RESOURCE: GLOSSARY

 The murder of approximately six million Jews by the Nazis and their collaborators.
 Sinti-Roma, Poles, people with physical and mental disabilities, homosexuals, Jehovah's Witnesses, Soviet prisoners of war, and political dissidents were also targeted by the Nazis.

-An antisemitic movement that claims the Holocaust never happened or that minimizes or trivializes it.
+An antisemitic belief that the Holocaust never happened or that minimizes or trivializes it.

 "Horst Wessel" song (whor st vessel)